Optimal Kinematic Synthesis and Prototype Development of Knee Exoskeleton: Design Optimization

-\item Since, the optimization is purely based on geometrical approach, it is important to give constrains to knee joint angle.
-In real design there is limit to the range of motion.
-To do so, we have provided singularity constrain..
-The figure \ref{singularity} shows the position of links in the triangle when reaching at the maximum knee joint angle of exoskeleton.
-The further increment of angle reduces the angle between l7 and d.
-When the angle between link d and l2 becomes 180 deg. then it loses its 1 degree of freedom which convert the 1 degree of freedom mechanism into structure.
-Therefore, the mechanism become redundant if it satisfies the constrains $l_7$=$l_2$ + $d_{min}$.
+The proposed exoskeleton comprises of 6 links, and to obtain the optimal measurement for maximum range of motion for every user, constraints play a crucial role in the optimization.
+For optimal solution of objective function in Section 3.2, the constraints are proposed based on mechanical and human knee restrictions in real world scenario. \begin{enumerate} \item The four bar linkage consist of $l_1$, $l_2$, $l_3$,$l_4$ link.
+The four bar mechanism should follow the Grashof’s law i.e. the sum of shortest and largest link should be less than the sum of other two links. i.e. \quad $l_3+l_4-l_2-l_1 < 0$ \item The above constrains follow the Grashof’s law but while designing there is no information which is the shortest link in all four links.
+Therefore, $l_3-l_2 < 0$ and $l_3-l_1 < 0$. \item Similarly, there is no information of longest link also.
+Therefore, there are addition of given constrains \quad $l_3-l_4 < 0$, $l_2-l_4 < 0$, $l_1-l_4 < 0$ \item Since the width of the human thigh is always less than its length, a constraint is imposed as $l_1-l_4 < 0$, $l_5-l_6 < 0$, $l_4-l_6 < 0$ accurately reflect this anatomical relationship in the optimization problem. \item Since, the optimization is purely based on geometrical approach, it is important to give constrains to knee joint angle up to the feasible limit.To achieve this, a singularity constraint has been added into the problem.
+Figure \ref{singularity} shows the position of links in the triangle when reaching at the maximum knee joint angle of exoskeleton.
+The further increment of angle reduces the angle between $l_7$ and $d$.
+When the angle between link $d$ and $l_2$ becomes $180^\circ$, then it loses its one degree of freedom which convert this mechanism into structure.
+Therefore, the mechanism become structure if it satisfies the constrains $l_7$ = $l_2$ + $d_{min}$.